Evergreen Shrubs for Blocking Views

 These 10-12 foot tall shrubs make terrific screens.
 They both have great spring flowers.
 Try to buy these as locally seed-grown plants.

-A good idea is to purchase several of each of the aforementioned large evergreen
+To avoid planting plant too close together then having having the plants die early, a good idea is to purchase several of each of the aforementioned large evergreen

 trees and shrubs and plant them in mixed plantings in strategic locations to provide privacy.
 To locate the areas to plant, look out of the windows and off the porch to determine where the screening plants are needed.
 When you use mixed plantings, utilizing various types and sizes of plants, you get a more natural look.